 - Legal know-how - An understanding of the litigation process including the stages of a lawsuit and the process of discovery is critical.

 - Subject matter expertise - Document reviewers must understand the specifics of the case or project to make intelligent decisions regarding the production of documents.
 In addition to an understanding of the applicable law, it is also important that the reviewer is well-versed in the more nuanced aspects of the project or case.
 This may include an understanding of keywords and phrases and how information fits into the overall case strategy.

-- EDRM Knowledge - An understanding of the electronic discovery reference model is also important.
+- EDRM Knowledge - An understanding of the electronic discovery reference model (EDRM) is also important.
 Reviewers should understand how technology is applied to manage the collection, retrieval, processing, analysis, and production of documents.
 They should also know how their jobs fit into the EDRM scheme.

 - Technical skills - Reviewers must gain proficiency in various document review tools and software programs including project management and quality control metrics.
 They should also be able to adapt to new technologies as the electronic review industry is always evolving.